Four ways to partially apply constraint tuples

 To pick one particular example, the constraint tuple used in

-toolbelt for crafting new types that live Constraint
+toolbelt for crafting new types that live Constraint: type classes.

 As luck would have it, type classes provide exactly what we need to assemble